IKEA Lamp commercial shines bright

 These stores have catered to that desire by manufacturing and selling lower quality clothing designed to be worn only a handful of times.
 Doing so not only satisfies the need for ‘new’, but also gives the consumer a shorter timeline for when they need to buy next, and the cycle continues.

-While some people may see having more options to consumers and regular advancements or changes in styles and technology as a positive, it comes at a cost (that isn't being considered).
+While some people may see having more options for consumers and regular advancements or changes in styles and technology as a positive, it comes at a cost (that isn't being considered).

 In the time that we’ve replaced the two lamps we’ve had to dig up twice the amount of raw materials, drive twice the amount of trucks, use twice the amount of water and energy, and ultimately use twice the amount of landfill space.
 Not to mention taking the time to go to the store twice.